 - Time buffer: Complete cleaning at least one day before inspection

-- Presence requirement: You should be present during the final inspection
+- Presence requirement: You should be present during the final-inspection

 - Documentation: Prepare your own inspection checklist and camera